dky/beer/README.md

-# Beer
+# :beer:

-## Give people Beer
+## Buy people :beer:

-- A fun little cli app to buy each other beer or give each other kudos.
+- A fun little cli app to buy each other :beer: or give each other kudos.
 Credit to @grandtashworth for the original Bash implementation which inspired this.

 ## Requirements